folk-js/allio/docs/MACOS_API_IMPROVEMENTS.md

 │   • AXFocusedUIElementChanged → know what element is focused    │
 │   • AXSelectedTextChanged → know when text selection changes    │
 │                                                                 │
-│ System-wide observer for:                                       │
-│   • AXFocusedWindowChanged → know which window is active        │
-└─────────────────────────────────────────────────────────────────┘
+│ Note: Focused WINDOW comes from existing polling loop.          │ │ (Future: could replace polling with events for initial state)   │ └─────────────────────────────────────────────────────────────────┘
                               │
                               ▼